gvisoc/gvisoc.github.io/_posts/2020-04-26-Installing Linux with Secure Boot and Friends.md

 > **Here be dragons**: hold your horses, one last thing before you go.
 Take these two files, `MOK.der` and `MOK.priv`, away from your user directory, hide them in a safe place.
 Personally, I keep them attached to an entry in my password manager, well encrypted. **They are the door for someone to sign any malware so it can run at your computer's boot**!

 ## What about signing a custom Kernel?
 If you need to sign a Kernel, the `/path/to/your/file.ko` looks like `/boot/vmlinuz-[KERNEL-VERSION]`, and probably you will have to follow more steps.
-Although I haven't have the need for it, I found several forum and Stack Overflow questions that pointed to [this document](https://github.com/jakeday/linux-surface/blob/master/SIGNING.md) as a valid process to do it.
+Although I haven't had the need for it, I found several forum and Stack Overflow questions that pointed to [this document](https://github.com/jakeday/linux-surface/blob/master/SIGNING.md) as a valid process to do it.

 ## What is Secure Boot
 Secure Boot is a mechanism designed to protect the process of booting your computer, that is to say, making your boot secure.
 It is not a very creative name.